jecsatta/VB6_SimpleORM_Idea/README.md

 # VB6 Simple ORM Idea
-Just a simple idea of how to create dynamic classes using vb6 to perform access and fetch data stored in a database.
+Just a simple idea of how to create dynamic classes using vb6 to perform access and fetch data stored in a database and little more.

 :warning: *This is a working in progress*